xyflow/react-flow-docs/docs/overview/packages.md

   </TabItem>
 </Tabs>

+All of the examples and guides are using the `reactflow` package.
+If you only want to use parts of it, you can install the sub packages.

 ## Sub Packages

-The `reactflow` package is separated into multiple packages that can be installed separately.
+The `reactflow` package contains multiple packages that can be installed separately.
 All packages are published under the [`@reactflow` organization](https://www.npmjs.com/org/reactflow) on npm.
 All of the following packages only use **named exports**.

 ### @reactflow/core